YaolingYang/HTRX/README.md

 ## Introduction:

-Haplotype Trend Regression with eXtra flexibility (HTRX) searches for haplotype patterns that include single SNPs and non-contiguous haplotypes.
+Haplotype Trend Regression with eXtra flexibility (HTRX) searches for haplotype patterns that include single nucleotide polymorphisms (SNPs) and non-contiguous haplotypes.

 HTRX is a template gives a value for each SNP taking values of ‘0’ or ‘1’, reflecting whether the reference allele of each SNP is present or